Reunion in Reno

 Reunion in Reno is a 1951 American comedy film directed by Kurt Neumann and starring Mark Stevens, Peggy Dow and Gigi Perreau.
-The screenplay concerns a girl who hires an attorney to get her a divorce from her parents.
+The screenplay concerns a girl who hires an attorney to obtain a divorce from her parents.
 The film's sets were designed by the art directors Bernard Herzbrun and Nathan Juran.

 Plot

-A nine-year-old girl, Maggie Linaker, gets off a bus in Reno, Nevada and goes to find Norman Drake, a divorce lawyer there.
-Norman has just wrapped up a divorce case, after which Laura Carson, a stenographer in Judge Kneeland's court, scolds the lawyer for accepting payments over couples' breakups, rather than trying to steer them toward reconciliation.

-Maggie explains that she'd like to divorce her parents.
-She offers the lawyer all the money she has, $3.27.
-Norman accepts.
-Neither he nor Laura, however, can persuade the little girl to give them her parents' names or how they can be found.
-She just wants to divorce them.

-A clothing label mentioning a California town results in Norman finding the parents, Doris and Frederick Linaker, who are shocked to hear what their daughter has done.
+Nine-year-old girl Maggie Linaker arrives in Reno, Nevada to find divorce lawyer Norman Drake, who is berated by stenographer Laura Carson for profiting from divorce rather than helping couples reconcile.
+Maggie explains that she would like to divorce her parents and offers Norman all of her money, $3.27.
+Norman and Laura are unable to persuade Maggie to disclose her parents' names or location.
+Norman finds Maggie's parents, Frederick Linaker and his pregnant wife Doris, who are shocked by what their daughter has done.
 Maggie was supposed to be on a bus trip to a Nevada summer camp.
-It turns out Doris is pregnant and that she is not the birth mother of Maggie, who had been an abandoned child.

-A mock trial is held in Judge Kneeland's court, at which Maggie explains that she overheard her parents say they won't be able to afford to raise two children.
+At a mock trial in a judge's court, Maggie explains that she overheard her parents say that they cannot afford to raise two children.
 Doris reassures her that it was merely a worry, not a reason to leave.
-They return home, whereupon Norman and Laura begin to think they might like to have a try at this parenthood thing.
+The Linakers return home and Norman and Laura think about marriage.